 Google’s recent implementation is not only touch-friendly, but users can usually be identified by simply checking a check-box, as shown in the animation above.
 If they can not identify you as a legitimate website user then it will give you a simple test to perform that is easy for humans to do, but tricky for spam bots to complete successfully.
 Google Recaptcha tests are usually visual such as select from a grid of pictures that have cats on them.
 This is a much better experience for your readers instead of having to decrypt a poorly displayed phrase, like in previous methods of tackling spam bots.

-Here at Rapid Web, we have seen some amazing results using Google Recaptcha on contact forms and registration forms to reduce spam.
+Here at Rapid Web Services, we have seen some amazing results using Google Recaptcha on contact forms and registration forms to reduce spam.
 We definitely recommend it as one of the best methods of getting rid of spam bots.

 Having problems with spam on your website?
 Not to worry, we can integrate Google’s Recaptcha service for you within contact and registration forms.
 Contact us on our website or give us a call on: 01785 250 222